Volunteering for 2015 Telluride Bluegrass

 - We will only refund the 4-day pass portion of the ticket.

-- If you complete your shifts satisfactorily we will refund you appropriately by check or credit card.
+- If you complete your shifts satisfactorily we will refund you appropriately by credit card.

 - You will be required to turn in your ticket at the festival Box Office when you check in, in order to receive your volunteer wristband and hat.
 If your ticket is being held at will-call, you will need the invoice number and the name it was purchased under when you check in at the Box Office.